-Oh freedom, sildenafil oh freedom, salve oh freedom over me…what we know about freedom is that freedom sure ain’t free!
+Oh freedom, oh freedom, oh freedom over me…what we know about freedom is that freedom sure ain’t free!
 There is a cost to be paid for freedom in blood and treasure.
-After seeing Steven Spielberg’s film LINCOLN, viagra 60mg I began to re-examine whether The Emancipation Proclamation’s primary goal was to free the slaves.
+After seeing Steven Spielberg’s film LINCOLN, I began to re-examine whether The Emancipation Proclamation’s primary goal was to free the slaves.
 Certainly, there were men and women committed to ending slavery as an institution.
 There was, indeed, an Abolitionist Movement that included blacks and whites whose commitment to the eradication of slavery, as a sanctioned institution of the state, was clear.
 However, President Lincoln spoke in contradictions as to his fundamental beliefs about slavery, freedom and equality.
 Lincoln did not believe in the humanity or intelligence of the Black race.
 In fact, he was a white supremacist; if not in his time then certainly by the measurement of our time.
 In his own words, Lincoln stated in a speech he delivered in Charleston, Illinois in 1858:

 “I will say, then, that I am not, nor ever have been, in favor of bringing about in any way the social and political equality of the white and black race…I, as much as any other man, am in favor of having the superior position assigned to the white race.”